 Linux

-The home office backbone server is a Dell Poweredge 1600sc.
-The server has 2 73GB SCSI hard drives in a Raid 1 array, and the raid controller is an LSI Megaraid Ultra 320-SCSI card, which is equivalent to Dell's PERC 4/SC controller.
+The home office backbone server is a Dell Poweredge T410.
+The server has 2 160GB SATA hard drives and 2 500GB SATA hard drives, both in a Raid 1 array.
+The raid controller is an Perc6/i.

-I have Openmanage 5.5 installed for monitoring the server and Openmanage provides me with the necessary snmp's to monitor via mrtg.
+I use Openmanage (installed from Dell's Linux Repository) for monitoring the server and Openmanage provides me with the necessary snmp's to monitor via mrtg.
 I use MRTG to monitor the server, as well as graph hard drive temperatures for my various machines as well as uptime stats.
-I installed Openmanage from Dell's Linux Repository.

-The 1600sc has a DAT72 tape drive for nightly backups as well.
+The T410 has a DAT72 tape drive for nightly backups as well, connected by a 320 SCSI PCIe Host Adapter card.

 The server is primarily used for DNS (Bind), file server (Samba), wireless authentication (FreeRadius) and DHCP.
 The server also controls the apcupsd battery backups via the netserver option for a few of the machines.